 However, Anthem didn’t even realize the data breach had occurred until late January of 2015 and didn’t make any announcements for another week.
 That’s nearly two months where millions of consumers’ credit reports were available to identity thieves without them even knowing it.

-While Anthem eventually offered credit monitoring services to members, having a simple credit freeze in place would provide an additional level of security, particularly during those first two months of ignorance.
+Anthem eventually offered credit monitoring services to members.
+However, having a simple credit freeze in place would’ve provided an additional level of security, particularly during those first two months of ignorance.

 How does a credit freeze affect your credit score?